dessant/label-actions/README.md

   prs:
     label: 'on hold'

-# Actions taken when the `heated` label is removed from issues or pull requests
+# The `heated` label is removed from issues, pull requests or discussions
 -heated:
   # Unlock the thread
   unlock: true

-# Actions taken when the `wontfix` label is removed from issues or pull requests
+# The `wontfix` label is removed from issues
 -wontfix:
+  issues:
-  # Reopen the thread
+    # Reopen the issue
     reopen: true

-# Actions taken when the `feature` label is added to issues
+# The `feature` label is added to issues
 feature:
   issues:
     # Post a comment, `{issue-author}` is an optional placeholder